provineet/stacker-plugin-cli/README.md

 ### ⚡️ Create a fresh plugin in your plugin's folder

-In your terminal window and cd to your local wp-plugin directory, where you want to start developing the plugin and run the below given npx command:
+In your terminal window; cd to your plugin development folder 'wp-content/plugins/' and run the below given npx command:

 $ `npx stacker-plugin-cli`